 Dr Seamus McLoone

-Improving the student learning experience – Investigating different styles of teaching and assessment and using innovative technology to provide a better education for students.
+Improving the student learning experience Investigating different styles of teaching and assessment to provide a better education for students.

 For further information on research in Electronic Engineering see https://www.maynoothuniversity.ie/electronic-engineering/our-research.

-Students must take a minimum of 10 credits in taught modules (at least 5 in generic/transferable modules and at least 5 in subject specific/advanced specialist modules) from the Structured PhD programme.
+Students complete a thesis on a significant body of research and take a minimum of 10 credits in taught modules from the Structured MSc programme. (at least 5 in generic/transferable modules and at least 5 in subject specific/advanced specialist modules)

 Online application only http://www.pac.ie/maynoothuniversity